Incorporation (linguistics): Oneida

 The following example from Oneida (Iroquoian) illustrates noun incorporation.

 In this example, the verbal root hninu appears with its usual verbal morphology: a factive marker (FACT), which very roughly translates as past tense, although this is not quite accurate; an agreement marker (1.SG), which tells us that the verb agrees with 1st person singular (the speaker); and an aspect marker, punctual (PUNC), which tells us that this is a completed event.
 The direct object ne kanaktaʼ follows the verb.
 The function of the particle ne is to determine the bed: in the example, I bought this specific bed.
-Note that the word for bed consists of a root nakt plus a prefix and a suffix.
+The word for bed consists of a root nakt plus a prefix and a suffix.
 The notion of the root is important here, but the properties of the prefix and suffix do not matter for this discussion.

 In the following sentence, the bed is unspecified.
 Unspecified nouns can be incorporated, thus creating a general statement.
 In this example: I bought a bed (and not a specific bed).
 In a broader sense, depending on context, it can even mean that I am a bed buyer, as in: I am a trader of beds, buying beds is my profession.

 In this example, the root for bed nakt has incorporated into the verbal construction and appears before the verbal root.
 Two other incidental changes are noticed here.
 First, the agreement marker in the first example is k and in the second example is ke.
 These are two phonologically-conditioned allomorphs.
 In other words, the choice between using k and ke is based on the other sounds in the word (and has nothing to do with noun incorporation).
 Also, there is an epenthetic vowel a between the nominal and verbal roots.
 This vowel is inserted to break up an illegal consonant cluster (and also has nothing to do with noun incorporation).